Jawbreaker (film): Soundtrack

 Connie Francis did not approve the use of her song "Lollipop Lips" in this film, which was used without her permission and was heard during a sex scene.
 Francis filed two lawsuits over the unauthorized use of her song in Jawbreaker.
 In 2002, Francis sued her record company Universal Music Group (UMG) for allowing several of her songs to be synchronized to "sexually themed" movies.
 Jawbreaker was specifically mentioned by name in the lawsuit.
 Francis was unsuccessful and the judge threw the case out of court.
 The second lawsuit involved Francis suing the producers of Jawbreaker for the unauthorized use of "Lollipop Lips" in the film.

+Score

+The Jawbreaker: Original Motion Picture Score was composed and performed by Stephen Endelman, consisting of 15 tracks.
+It was manufactured by Varèse Sarabande Records and distributed by Universal Music & Video Distribution.